mariasori/e-commerce-backend/README.md

 - [Video-Walkthrough](#video-walkthrough)

 ## Installation
-It can be used after installing Node, Express, Sequelize, MySQL2, and dotenv.
+It can be used after installing Node.js, Express.js, Sequelize.
+After connecting to the MySQL Shell and entering the password, source the schema.sql file.
+Run `npm run seed` and then run `npm start`.

 ## Usage
-It can be used to manage employee/manager information.
+I can be used to view, add, update, and delete products, tags, and categories.

 ## License
 This project is not covered by any open source license.
 All rights are reserved.